 It is not the case that there is precious little evidence for any proposed spiritual realm or existence beyond matter: there is none.
 And that is a pretty good reason for assigning a rather low probability to anything.
 Sans evidence, it probably doesn’t exist.
 No gods, no ghosts, no spiritual entities of any kind, ever proposed have ever shown up: no spiritual realms of the hundreds, (thousands?), ever proposed throughout history have ever been discovered somewhere, anywhere.

 I suggest spiritualism hangs around as an unquestioned given, despite there being absolutely no evidence for ghosts, heavens, hells, gods, angels, devils, non-material consciousness, pan-psychic universal consciousness, or whatever form non-materialism takes: solely because of cultural inertia: left-over ideas from religious mythologies and ancient philosophical traditions which attempted to explain life and existence and emotions and death with primitive child-like suppositions of things like gods and souls and spiritual realms.
 We’ve been taught to assume that these things exist.
 Few question heaven and hell, souls must exist and consciousness we are told just as incessantly by the philosophers and New Age gurus just cant be of material essence.
-Like all the previous claims of the worlds religions, consciousness, mind, soul of course, exist and they are something non-material.
+Like all the previous claims of the worlds religions, consciousness, mind, and souls of course exist, and they are something non-material.

 Once again, this idea of metaphysical transcendence sounds more to me like complete bullshit that we have been taught is the ultimate reality.
 And despite these yearnings and claims, from Deepak Chopra-like New Age tales to the spiritual hierarchies of the world’s religions, there is yet no evidence that any of these ideas actually exist.

-Couple that appreciation for the wonders of this life, the one we all know for certain we do have, with a modern education showing that all spiritual claims are utterly unfounded and just old ideas that have hung on solely thru the teachings of religions and the authoritative speculations of some philosophers and self-styled New Age gurus, and maybe this spiritual assumption will fade away like other old, primitive explanations of how the world works.
+Couple that appreciation for the wonders of this life, the one we all know for certain we do have, with a modern education showing that all spiritual claims are utterly baseless and just old ideas that have hung on solely thru the teachings of religions and the authoritative speculations of some philosophers and self-styled New Age gurus, and maybe this spiritual assumption will fade away like other old, primitive explanations of how the world works.

 end religion (and spiritual scamming) now.